patchlevel/event-sourcing/docs/pages/event_bus.md

 # Event Bus

-This library uses the core principle called [event bus](https://martinfowler.com/articles/201701-event-driven.html).
+Optionally you can use an event bus to dispatch events to listeners.

 For all events that are persisted (when the `save` method has been executed on the [repository](./repository.md)), the event wrapped in a message will be dispatched to the `event bus`.
 All listeners are then called for each message.

+!!! tip

+    It is recommended to use the [subscription engine](subscription.md) to process the messages.
+    It is more powerful and flexible than the event bus.

 ## Event Bus

-The event bus is responsible for dispatching the messages to the listeners.
-The library also delivers a light-weight event bus for which you can register listeners and dispatch events.
+The library delivers a light-weight event bus for which you can register listeners and dispatch events.

 ```php
 use Patchlevel\EventSourcing\EventBus\DefaultEventBus;